rayhog/aviator-jekyll-template/_documentation/overview.md

   #### Making API GET requests to retrieve asset data
   <br>
   The Technopedia version 6.1 API provides you with read access to the Technopedia database by using an API GET request to retreive asset data.
-    * To get access to the Technopedia database, all you require is an API key that you get from Flexera technial support.<br>
+    * To get access to the Technopedia database, all you require is an API key that you get from Flexera technical support.<br>
     * You make an API GET request to the `/tql` endpoint, which requires a TQL query statement to describe the data that you want to retrieve.<br>
     * Data is returned as key-value pairs in JSON format. <br>